Impact of coronavirus on operational risk: ORX News round-up

 - 22 May 2020

-As the effects of Coronavirus (COVID-19) spread across the globe, ORX has decided to provide a round-up of the operational risk impacts of Coronavirus on financial institutions worldwide to help you manage this risk.
+As the effects of coronavirus (Covid-19) spread across the globe, ORX has decided to provide a round-up of the operational risk impacts of coronavirus on financial institutions worldwide to help you manage this risk.

 These summaries and stories are sourced by the ORX News service, and cover significant new developments and media stories.
 Follow the links to read the articles in full.